 3. Talk to the Foster Family

-Even if the child is an infant and few pre-placement visits are needed, it’s important that you talk to the foster family.
-They can provide information about the child, their likes and dislikes, routines and other things that can help make the transition easier for everyone.
-The more you know about a child’s background, the less stress the change will be for your child and for you.
+Even if the child is an infant and few pre-placement visits are needed, you must talk to the foster family.
+They can provide information about the child, their likes and dislikes, routines, and other things that can help make the transition easier for everyone.
+The more you know about a child’s background, the less stressed the change will be for your child and you.